Yes, obtain in advance

-Photography: All photography requires a permit issued by the Ministry of Public Security and Immigration.
-It is illegal to take pictures of military sites, official buildings, airports, and public monuments.
-Such sites are not always clearly marked.
+Photography: All photography requires a permit issued by Ministry of Public Security and Immigration.
+It is illegal to take pictures of military sites, official buildings, airports, and public monuments - not always clearly marked.

-Telecommunications and Satellite Phones: Thuraya satellite phones are illegal and no permits are available; travelers using these satellite phones risk seizure of phones and arrest.
+Telecommunications and Satellite Phones: Thuraya satellite phones are illegal.
+Travelers using them risk seizure of phones and arrest.
 Iridium satellite phones are legal.
 Cellular phones are widely used.
-SIM cards can be purchased locally and used with a compatible cell phone.
-The two major providers are Tigo and Airtel.
+SIM cards can be purchased locally.
+Major providers: Tigo and Airtel.

-Military Service for Dual U.S. – Chadian citizens: Article 51 of the Chadian Constitution states that military service is obligatory.
+Military Service for Dual U.S. – Chadian citizens: Military service is obligatory.
 The conditions for fulfillment of this duty are determined by local authorities.

 Currency: The Central African CFA franc (XAF) is the official currency.
 ATMs are unreliable.
-There are several Western Union and Money Gram offices in N’Djamena.
-Exporting local currency is prohibited and the export of foreign currency is limited to the amount declared upon arrival.
+Several Western Union and Money Gram offices operate in N’Djamena.

-Travel authorization (“autorisation de circuler”): Before traveling to a humanitarian zone or refugee camp, NGO humanitarian workers must submit a request for a travel authorization to the Ministry of Public Security and Immigration via the “Commission Nationale pour l’Accueil et la Reinsertion des Refugies et Rapatries” (CNARR).
+Travel authorization (“autorisation de circuler”): Before traveling to humanitarian zones or refugee camps, NGO humanitarian workers must submit a request for travel authorization to the Ministry of Public Security and Immigration via the “Commission Nationale pour l’Accueil et la Reinsertion des Refugies et Rapatries” (CNARR).
 Allow 3-4 days for processing.

 Faith-Based Travelers: See our following webpages for details: